ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 ### Potted cactus – natural minimalism in your interior

 Cactus is a very popular and **timeless ornamental indoor plant**.
-It's most interesting feature is the fact that it's entirely covered with spikes.
+Its most interesting feature is the fact that it's entirely covered with spikes.

 {% fig %}